VicenteOG/VicenteOG/README.md

 - 👋 Hi, I’m @VicenteOG
-- 👀 I’m interested in modeling of electrochemical and energy systems
+- 👀 I’m interested in the modeling of electrochemical and energy systems
 - 🌱 I’m currently learning to program in Julia and to use OpenModelica
-- 💞️ I’m looking to collaborate on energy system projects
+- 💞️ I’m looking to collaborate on teaching/learning of Julia and OpenModelica and the model of energy system projects
 - 📫 How to reach me: volgui20@student.aau.dk or olguing.v@gmail.com

 <!---